stoicszip/dotfiles/README.md

+# I DON'T USE NIXOS ON MY WORKSTATION ANYMORE

 These are some dotfiles for my main workstation.
 It includes homemanager, flake and the normal NixOS configuration file.
 I use NixOS unstable, with a fallback on stable packages if necessary.